KevinLiao159/MyDataSciencePortfolio/movie_recommender/README.md

   </a>
 </p>

 Above chart is the distribution of item rating frequency.
-This distribution often satisfies a property in real-world settings, which is referred to as the long-tail property.
+This distribution often satisfies a property in real-world settings, which is referred to as the long-tail property [1].
 According to this property, only a small fraction of the items are rated frequently.
 Such items are referred to as popular items.
 The vast majority of items are rated rarely.

 In most cases, high-frequency items tend to be relatively competitive items with little profit for the merchant.
 On the other hand, the lower frequency items have larger profit margins.
 However, many recommendation algorithms have a tendency to suggest popular items rather than infrequent items.
 This phenomenon also has a negative impact on diversity, and users may often become bored by receiving the same set of recommendations of popular items